Student Code of Conduct Appendix 11

 - Students are responsible for all applicable fees and charges during the semester.

-- Students will report to Student Health Services (Foreman Hall) immediately if they have been exposed to the coronavirus or person(s) exhibiting COVID-19 symptoms.
+- Students will report to Student Health Services (Foreman Hall) immediately if they have been exposed to the coronavirus or person(s) exhibiting COVID-19 symptoms or experience illness.

-- Students will abide by all guidelines and policies of the Center for Disease Control (CDC) and New York State.
+- Students will abide by all guidelines and policies of the Center for Disease Control (CDC), the Delaware County Department of Health, Campus Health Services and New York State.
 This includes but is not limited to travel bans and restrictions, personal and public hygiene, and limiting the spread of coronavirus.

-- To aid in identification, all SUNY Delhi students must visibly wear their valid student ID when on campus and in common spaces.
+- All SUNY Delhi students must possess their valid student ID when on campus and in common spaces.

 - Students must follow all guidelines for personal distancing and safety, including:

-- Face covering must be worn at all times.
-Face coverings do not need to be worn while in your assigned residence hall room when alone or in the presence of a roommate.
+- Wear face coverings at all times when indoors or when in prolonged crowded outdoor gatherings.
+Face coverings do not need to be worn while in your assigned residence hall room when alone or only in the presence of a roommate; when seated to eat or drink; or while outdoors and able to maintain six feet of personal distance from others.

 - Where possible, allow for six feet of personal distancing between others.